What compensation would you receive in a Constructive Dismissal claim?

 In terms of wages, this includes contractual benefits, such as a company car, private medical or health insurance.
 It can also include non- contractual benefits, provided you have a reasonable expectation of the same.
 You can also include a claim for your loss of bonus or commission if you reasonably expected to receive this, even if such payments were discretionary.

-Unlike unfair dismissal, you must give credit when assessing your damages, for earnings you have received on what would have been your notice period.
+Unlike in awards for unfair dismissal, you must give credit when assessing your damages, for earnings you have received in what would have been your notice period.
 In other words, if you start another job, for example, within 1 month of leaving, and your notice period is 3 months, you can’t claim for the further 2 month’s notice within a constructive dismissal claim.

 Assessing future loss is always going to be a speculative process for the tribunal, and will depend on whether you have managed to mitigate your loss and found another job before the hearing date, at what point, and the amount of your new salary.
 The tribunal will need to identify an appropriate cut-off point for compensation if you have not secured any new employment as at the hearing date.

-The maximum amount that you can be awarded as compensation for Unfair Dismissal is presently the statutory cap of £80,541, or 52 weeks gross salary- whichever is the lower.
-This is in addition to the basic award which can be ordered by the Tribunal of up to a maximum of £14,670.
-These figures are correct as at 2017.
+The maximum amount that you can be awarded as compensation for constructive dismissal is presently the statutory cap of £105,707 or 52 weeks gross salary- whichever is the lower.
+This is in addition to the basic award which can be ordered by the Tribunal of up to a maximum of £19,290.
+These figures are from 6th April 2023.

 In calculating a year’s salary, you do not take into account benefits in kind, pension contributions or discretionary bonuses.